My published articles could make it seem as if I were a satanist, so here’s my stance on any and all religions, including satanism.

 III.
 Religion always contains values.
 A community that shares the same values works better together.
 Not everyone can critically analyse religious texts and extract correct deductions, but more people are able follow simple instructions (though not all), thus causing more harmonious coexistence.

-Lastly, just to piss the right people off: If you believe in an almighty being, you are delusional.
+Lastly, just to piss the right people off: If you believe in an almighty being listening to your prayers, you are delusional.
 I’d realized 3 ways of proving such a being doesn’t exist at 16.